JohanDegraeve/xdripswift/Docs/DirectLibreRuntime.md

 extended runtime session.
 No additional restricted entitlement is requested.
 See Apple's [submersion setup](https://developer.apple.com/documentation/coremotion/accessing-submersion-data).

+## Background-delivery test notification

+Use **Test Watch notification** if the Watch collects fresh values but the phone lags while both apps are backgrounded.
+In prototype testing, an alert actually appearing on the Watch restored immediate delivery of subsequent readings; updates continued after it closed without tapping it.
+This observed workaround is not a WatchConnectivity priority setting, a delivery guarantee or proof of the underlying cause.
+The integrated version needs the same physical check.

+1. Open both apps and press the test button in Background connection.
+Allow Watch notifications if asked.
+Wait for the phone to confirm scheduling.
+2. Return to the Watch face and lock the phone.
+One Watch-local notification is scheduled for 30 seconds later; its content explicitly identifies a test.
+3. Let it appear on the Watch.
+Compare subsequent Watch and phone reading times while both apps remain backgrounded, without tapping the alert or opening xDrip.
+   Check notification settings and Focus if no alert appears.

+The Watch replies only after the notification service accepts the request.
+That confirms scheduling, not presentation.
+A lost reply is reported as unconfirmed and may still result in an alert.
+Another explicit press replaces the same pending test;
+there are no queued commands, automatic notifications, loops or resends.
+Real alarms are unchanged.
+Confirmed scheduling is recorded in the phone's Recent activity.

+`Libre2WatchNotificationTest` handles the live request and its dedicated notification category/view. `WatchStateModel` routes the request, and `xDripWatchApp` registers the notification scene.
+This uses `WKApplication`, appropriate for the modern Watch app;
+it does not instantiate the legacy `WKExtension` singleton.

 ## Device checkpoint

 - With location off, verify ordinary phone scanning and both transfer directions.